 HDL, or “good” cholesterol, get excess of it and returns it to your liver.

-Factors you can control —, for example, inactivity, obesity, and an unhealthy diet — add to cholesterol and low HDL cholesterol.
+Factors you can control —, for example, inactivity, obesity, and an unhealthy diet — add to cholesterol level and low HDL cholesterol.
 Factors outside your ability to control may assume a job, as well.
 For instance, your genetic cosmetics may prevent cells from expelling LDL cholesterol from your blood effectively.

 Triglycerides, a type of lipid